Terbinafine Cream

 Never take Terbinafine past the expiry date printed on the packaging.

-Do not discard of Terbinafine or any medicines via household or water waste.
-Take any unwanted or expired medicine to your local pharmacy and ask them to discard them safely on your behalf.
+Do not discard Terbinafine or any medicines via household or water waste.
+Take any unwanted or expired medicine to your local pharmacy and ask them to discard it safely on your behalf.

 Frequently Asked Questions